 There is no fee for this application process.
-A U.S.-based supporter initiates the application process by filing a Form I-134, Declaration of Financial Support, online via a myUSCIS account.
+A U.S.-based supporter initiates the application process by filing a Form I-134A, Declaration of Financial Support, online via a myUSCIS account.
 USCIS uses the biographic information to conduct a background check on the supporter.
-The agency will also review the I-134 to ensure the supporter's ability to financially support the Venezuelan national (or qualifying family member) during the two-year parole period.
-Once USCIS determines the I-134 is sufficient, it will email the beneficiary instructions on how to create a myUSCIS account and progress to the next step: verifying biographic information (submitted by the supporter) and attesting to having completed vaccination requirements or being eligible for an exception.
+The agency will also review the I-134A to ensure the supporter's ability to financially support the parole applicant (or qualifying family member) during the twoyear parole period.
+Once USCIS determines the I-134A is sufficient, it will email the beneficiary instructions on how to create a myUSCIS account and progress to the next step: verifying biographic information (submitted by the supporter) and attesting to having completed vaccination requirements or being eligible for an exception.
 Beneficiaries will also be required to download the CBP One Mobile App to enter biographic information and submit a live photo to verify identity, which will be used to complete background checks.
-Once all biographic and medical requirements are satisfied, applicants will receive an approval or denial.
+Once all biographic and medical requirements are satisfied, beneficiaries will receive an approval or denial.
 If approved, beneficiaries receive a notice in their online account that provides authorization to travel to the United States and be paroled into the country.
-After being paroled, the beneficiary must complete a medical screening for tuberculosis within 14 days of arrival and complete any other vaccine requirements.
+They are not required to file a Form I-131, Application for Travel Document, or pay a fee.
+After being paroled, the beneficiary must complete a medical screening for tuberculosis within 90 days of arrival and complete any other vaccine requirements.
 As a parolee, the beneficiary may also request employment authorization by filing Form I-765.

-Can an attorney or DOJ accredited representative submit a G-28 along with the I-134 on behalf of the supporter online?
+Can an attorney or DOJ accredited representative submit a G-28 along with the I-134A on behalf of the supporter online?

-No, currently there is no way to submit a G-28 online in conjunction with the I-134.
-Attorneys and DOJ accredited representatives may assist in the preparation of I-134s.
-However, supporters must have their own USCIS account and submit their I-134 on their own.
+No, currently there is no way to submit a G-28 online in conjunction with the I-134A.
+Attorneys and DOJ accredited representatives may assist in the preparation of I-134As.
+However, supporters must have their own USCIS account and submit their I-134A on their own.